AlexBlagescu/Lab-Robotics/InfinityMirror/README.md

 ## Hardware Components

-[Here](https://docs.google.com/spreadsheets/d/1Htry010sDG5Vxl1XxuDkIDsEU6a6pIBbHVVmY9l-o_E/edit#gid=779150184) you can see a detailed list about components and where can you find them in Romania.
+[Here](https://docs.google.com/spreadsheets/d/1Htry010sDG5Vxl1XxuDkIDsEU6a6pIBbHVVmY9l-o_E/edit#gid=779150184) you can see a detailed list about components and where you will find them in Romania.

+### Quick components list: